InfiniteAICreations/awesome-llm-projects/README.md

 - [GitHub Copilot](https://github.com/features/copilot): Get AI-based suggestions in real time.
 - [Codeium](https://codeium.com): Codeium offers best in class AI code completion, search, and chat — all for free.
 It supports over 70+ languages and integrates with your favorite IDEs, with lightning fast speeds and state-of-the-art suggestion quality.
 - [Amazon CodeWhisperer](https://aws.amazon.com/codewhisperer/): Amazon CodeWhisperer is an AI-powered productivity tool for the IDE and command line that generates code suggestions based on comments and existing code.
+- [*Devin](https://www.cognition-labs.com/blog): Introducing Devin, the first AI software engineer and setting a new state of the art on the SWE-bench coding benchmark.

 ### 🧠 AI Agent
 - [AgentGPT](https://agentgpt.reworkd.ai/): Assemble, configure, and deploy autonomous AI Agents in your browser.